papimenon/docs/docs/pages/csit.md

-# CSIT - Continuous System Integration Testing
+# Continuous System Integration Testing

 The Agncty Continuous System Integration Testing (CSIT) system design needs to meet the continuously expanding requirements of Agntcy projects including Agent Gateway Protocol, Agent Directory, and others.

 Tests can be run locally using taskfile or in GitHub Actions.